cloud66/help-old/_posts/getting-started/docker-getting-started-deployments.md

     Configuring Services
 </h2>

 <p>In the example below we have a single Rails service.
 In this case it's been pulled from an image.
-The previous section of this guide explains how to <a href="docker-getting-started-building-your-images#building-images">build images for your services</a>.</p>
+The previous section of this guide explains how to <a href="docker-getting-started-building-your-images#building-images">add and build images for your services</a>.</p>

 <p>The Rails service is a web application so we need to configure it to handle web traffic.</p>